-When it comes to why we eat turkey on Thanksgiving today, it helps to know a bit about the history of Thanksgiving.
-While the idea of giving thanks and celebrating the harvest was popular in certain parts of the country, it was by no means an annual national holiday.
-Presidents would occasionally declare a Thanksgiving Day celebration, but the holiday hadn't completely caught on nationwide.
-Many of these early celebrations included turkey; Alexander Hamilton once remarked that, "No citizen of the U.S. shall refrain from turkey on Thanksgiving Day."
+When it comes to why we eat turkey on Thanksgiving today, it helps to know a bit about the history of the holiday.
+While the idea of giving thanks and celebrating the harvest was popular in certain parts of the country, it was by no means an annual national holiday until the 19th century.
+Presidents would occasionally declare a Thanksgiving Day celebration, but the holiday hadn’t completely caught on nationwide.
+Many of these early celebrations included turkey; Alexander Hamilton once remarked, “No citizen of the U.S. shall refrain from turkey on Thanksgiving Day.”

-When Bradford's journals were reprinted in 1856 after being lost for a century, they found a receptive audience with advocates who wanted Thanksgiving turned into a national holiday.
+When Bradford's journals were reprinted in 1856 after being lost for at least half a century, they found a receptive audience with advocates who wanted Thanksgiving turned into a national holiday.
 Since Bradford wrote of how the colonists had hunted wild turkeys during the autumn of 1621 and since turkey is a uniquely North American (and scrumptious) bird, it gained traction as the Thanksgiving meal of choice for Americans after Lincoln declared Thanksgiving a national holiday in 1863.

 Moreover, there were pragmatic reasons for eating turkey rather than, say, chicken at a feast like Thanksgiving.
-The birds are large enough that they can feed a table full of hungry family members, and unlike chickens or cows, they didn't serve much utilitarian purpose like laying eggs or making milk.
-Unlike pork, turkey wasn't so common that it seemed like an unsuitable choice for a special occasion, either.
-An interesting 2007 piece in Slate discussed these reasons for turkey's prominence, but also made another intriguing point.
-The publication of A Christmas Carol in 1843 may have helped force along the turkey's cause as a holiday delicacy when Scrooge magnanimously sends the Cratchit family a Christmas turkey.
+The birds are large enough that they can feed a table full of hungry family members, and unlike chickens or cows, they don’t serve an additional purpose like laying eggs or making milk.
+Unlike pork, turkey wasn’t so common that it seemed like an unsuitable choice for a special occasion, either.

 While the cranberries the Pilgrims needed were probably easy to come by, making cranberry sauce requires sugar.
 Sugar was a rare luxury at the time of the first Thanksgiving, so while revelers may have eaten cranberries, it’s unlikely that the feast featured the divisive sauce.
 What’s more, it’s not even entirely clear that cranberry sauce had been invented yet.